-Students who have lost books or other school property are required to reimburse the school for the loss.
-It is important that students be responsible for all textbooks issued to them, and that library, chromebook, or other fines are paid promptly.
+Students who have lost books, Chromebooka, or other school property are required to reimburse the school for the loss.
+It is important that students be responsible for all items issued to them, and that library, Chromebook, or other fines are paid promptly.